dioptra-io/georesolver/README.md

 # 🚩 Prerequisites

-GeoResolver relies on a couple of dependencies:
+GeoResolver relies on the following dependencies:
 - [Docker >= 28.0.1](https://docs.docker.com/engine/install/)
 - [Python >= 3.10.12](https://www.python.org/downloads/)
 - [Golang >= 1.23.1](https://go.dev/doc/install)

-The following of this tutorial will guide you throught the installation step of all other ressources.
+The remainder of this tutorial will guide you through the installation of all other required resources.
-Notice that, because of the large scale of the measurement GeoResolver's can handle, artifacts are quite large.
-Therefore, GeoResolver's requires at least X Gb of storage to be fully replicable.
-A smaller version is also available for those who are only interested into running their own experiments.
+Note: Due to the large-scale nature of GeoResolver, the associated artifacts requires sufficient storage.
+To fully replicate the original experiments, we recommend having at least 15 GB of available storage (total size of artifacts is 9.4GB).

 # 🧪 Test environments